rust-vmm/vhost-device/xtask/README.md

 The `mangen` task which is enabled by the `mangen` cargo feature, builds ROFF manual pages for binary crates in this repository.
 It uses the [`clap_mangen`](https://crates.io/crates/clap_mangen) crate to generate ROFF from the crate's argument types which implement the `clap::CommandFactory` trait, through the `clap::Parser` derive macro.

+Furthmore, if the `README.md` of a crate contains an `Examples` heading, it includes it in the manual page.

 ```session
 $ cargo xtask mangen
     Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.04s